-We’re celebrating country icon, Dolly Parton’s upcoming induction into the Rock and Roll Hall of Fame with a look at some well-known songs by Kenny Rogers, Whitney Houston and more, all written by Dolly.
+We’re celebrating country icon, Dolly Parton on her 77th birthday with a look at some well-known songs by Kenny Rogers, Whitney Houston, and more, all written by Dolly.

 In fact, across her storied seven-decade career, Dolly estimates that she has written close to 3,000 songs and had over 450 of them recorded, by herself and many others.
 With one of the most prolific careers in music, the Queen of Country has had plenty of hits in her own name, but did you know she also penned these hits by her fellow legends?